 Emporia State University affords students their full rights in conformity with the Family Educational Rights and Privacy Act of 1974, its amendments and implementing regulations.
-Eligible students have the right to inspect their educational records, request amendment of their records they believe to be incorrect or misleading, and restrict disclosure of their information in specific situations.
+Eligible students (student is defined as an individual who is or has been in attendance at an institution and for whom ESU has maintained an educational record) have the right to inspect their educational records, request amendment of their records they believe to be incorrect or misleading, and restrict disclosure of their information in specific situations.

 Students may waive their rights to inspect and review confidential statements and confidential letters of recommendation by providing a signed voluntary statement if, in conformity with applicable law; 1) the student is notified, upon request, of the names of those providing statements and letters, 2) the letters and statements are only released for the original purposes stated, and 3) the waiver is not a condition of admission or other benefit.

 Educational records are records which contain information directly related to a student and are maintained by the University or by a person acting on behalf of the University.
 The following records are not considered educational records: personal notes of faculty and staff; records created after a student is no longer a student and are not directly related to their attendance; employment records not directly related to student status; certain medical and counseling records; records of police and safety office for law enforcement purposes; and certain financial records.